 - Using the tape measure and pencil mark off and cut all your boards to length on the miter saw.

-I have a little tip for cutting identical length boards on using a miter saw.
-This will ensure all your boards are the same length.
-Cut each board slightly longer than the measurement.
-Stack same length boards together and even them up on one end and clamp.
-Then trim the other ends to the proper length.
+To cut identical length boards using a miter saw cut each board slightly longer than the measurement.
+Stack boards together and even them on one end and clamp.
+Then measure and trim the other ends to the proper length.

 Presanding your pieces is a good idea, they’re much easier to sand before they’re joined together.